Pillar pages for SEO: what is it?

 What is the difference between a 10x pillar page and a resource pillar page?

 In practice, people speak of different types of pillar pages.
 The so-called 10x pillar pages are pages that mainly link to your own content.
-This is content that does not need to be downloaded but is directly readable for both the visitor and a search engine.
+This content does not need to be downloaded but is directly readable for both the visitor and a search engine.
 For example, Google can immediately read and evaluate the content.
 To convert the visitor into a customer or lead, it is often common with 10x pillar pages to give the visitor the option to download an e-book.
 The e-book then contains all content related to the subject.
 Hereby you collect personal data.

 With a resource pillar page, the name says it all; the focus is on sharing resources.
 You will find both internal and external links on such pillar pages.
-The aim is to inform the visitor as well as possible about a specific topic, even if this means sending the visitor to another website with relevant information.
+The aim is to inform the visitor about a specific topic, even if this means sending the visitor to another website with relevant information.
 You can use resource pillar pages for link building and work on your backlink profile.
 A well-known platform and a good example of this is the website Wikipedia.

 Get started with pillar pages!

-Before you can get started with your content strategy around pillar pages, it is advisable to create a mind map in advance, together with keyword research.
+Before you can get started with your content strategy around pillar pages, it is advisable to create a mind map in advance together with keyword research.
 A mind map is a brainstorming strategy with which you focus on one topic and note related topics around it.
 This allows you to map out which concepts and search terms are relevant, in which case the main subject is a much-searched search term.
 Through keyword research, you will learn everything regarding the search behavior of your target group.
 This way, you find out which search terms are relevant to prescribe content.

 Write pillar content